ReSound Hearing Aid Reviews From an Audiologist

 ReSound Control App

-This app offers the similar basic functions of ReSound Remote Controls straight on your smartphone.
+This app functions similarly to the ReSound Remote Controls, only on your smartphone.
 This easy-to-use interface is great for not only those with dexterity limitations but also those who may need assistance with their hearing aids, including those with memory loss.

 ReSound Smart 3D App